|Weebly website builder standout features|

 Paid Weebly plans come with some valuable marketing features.
 There’s no need to have a separate email marketing service if you use Weebly.
 You can easily import contacts and send scheduled emails to your customers and prospects.
 Weebly even includes more than a dozen templates for various types of emails such as commerce, announcements, and calls-to-action.

 I found the email builder just as intuitive as Weebly’s site builder.
-Just drag and drop elements you want and edit directly on the template.
+Just drag and drop the elements you want and edit directly on the template.
 Once you have your email just right, add the sender name and contact info, and then choose the contacts for your send list.

 If you subscribe to one of the high-tier plans, you can send abandoned cart emails.
 Given that abandoned cart emails have an average 5.73% click-through rate (CTR), according to data collected by Omnisend, it might be worth the investment.
 The emails aren’t fancy, but they don’t need to be to work.